Fantastic Four (1994 TV series): Season 2

 The Black Panther appears in the "Prey of the Black Panther".
 He lures the Fantastic Four to Wakanda to see if they are worthy enough to help fight Klaw.
 As in the comics, Klaw's history of killing T'Chaka is included as well as T'Challa using Klaw's own weapon on his right hand.

 In "To Battle the Living Planet," the Fantastic Four ask Galactus' help in confronting Ego the Living Planet.
 Thor meanwhile guest stars in two episodes.
 In "To Battle the Living Planet," the Fantastic Four help him fight Ego the Living Planet even when they enlist Galactus' help.
-In "When Calls Galactus," he and Ghost Rider (he uses the penance stare, so it is more likely it is the Daniel Ketch version instead of the Johnny Blaze version) both help the Fantastic Four fight Galactus.
+In "When Calls Galactus," he and Ghost Rider both help the Fantastic Four fight Galactus.
 Also in "When Calls Galactus", Nova volunteers to replace the treacherous Terrax as Galactus' herald.
 As in the comics, Frankie Raye ends up getting her powers when she is accidentally doused in the chemicals that gave the android Human Torch his powers.

 Franklin Storm appears in the episode "Behold, A Distant Star".
 Just like in the comics, Franklin Storm lost his wife in an accident, and an altercation with a loan shark led to an accidental murder.
 When Invisible Woman has shrapnel in the lower part of her brain after a recent Skrull attack (Lyja is shown as a commander to the Skrull army), he has to come out of hiding to perform the surgery.
 He turns himself over to the arriving police.
 After being freed from his volcanic prison, Super-Skrull replaces him in prison and takes on the guise of the Invincible Man, who breaks out of prison, goes on a rampage on the city, and runs afoul of the Fantastic Four.
 They soon realize that Franklin Storm is Super-Skrull in disguise.
 Warlord Morrat has a concussive energy beam projector attached to Dr. Storm's chest.
 The projector is set to go off the moment he sees the Fantastic Four.
 When Storm appears, he warns the Fantastic Four to stay away and rolls over on the floor, taking the full force of the deadly concussive blast.

 In "Hopelessly Impossible", Lockjaw helps the Human Torch get the Impossible Man to The Great Refuge and away from the Super-Skrull.
+In "The Sentry Sinister", the Fantastic Four takes a vacation on a dangerous island, upon the awakening of a Kree Sentry.
+Meanwhile, still trapped in the impenetrable dome, Black Bolt destroys Attilan to free the Inhumans.
+Crystal eventually reunites with the Human Torch and joins the Fantastic Four.

-In what turned out to be the series finale, "Doomsday", Doctor Doom acquires the almighty Power Cosmic.
+In what turned out to be the series finale, "Doomsday", Doctor Doom acquires the Power Cosmic from the Silver Surfer.
+The Fantastic Four and the rest of the superheroes must find a way to stop him.
 He once again tries to go after Galactus, only to hit the barrier that prevents the Silver Surfer from leaving Earth.